FAQs

 I’m saying that their explanations don’t make much sense to me.

-But neither do those of certain Christians, and many others.
+But neither do those of certain Christians, Jews, and many others.

 I accept that there are many men who — while their doctrines don’t make sense to me personally — are righteous and will receive a good report on the Day of Judgment.